rayxke/kiritos-classroom/site/content/7C-english/assignment1.md

     * Example 7C1_070155_Keary.docx

 ---
-## Grading
+## Grading (20 pts.)
-- Submit the Assignment on Time
+- Submit the Paper on Time!
-    - Due at the end of class
-- Spelling
-    - Make sure to check the spelling of your words.
-- Grammar
+    - Submit on 10/14
+    - Penalty for late submissions!
-    - Make sure you use correct Grammar
+- Grammar and Punctation **(2.5 pts.)**
+    - This is a formal paper, I will take off points for improper grammar and punctation.
-- Ideas & Organization
+- Ideas & Organization **(10 pts.)**
-    - Make sure the ideas and support the introduction
+    - How well do your researched points support the ideas that you introduce?
-    - The Introduction, Body and Conclusion
+    - Very clearly defined Introduction, Body and Conclusion paragraphs that work together
-- Punctuation
-    - Make sure to speak loud enough for me and your classmates to hear you
+- Linguistic Capability **(5 pts.)**
+    - Exceptional use of vocabulary
+    - Proper use of idiomatic expressions
-- Appropriate Length
+- Appropriate Length **(2.5 pts.)**
-    - The assignment should *300 - 400 words*!
-- **NO PAPAGO**
+    - This essay should meet the minimum length requirements (3 paragraphs; 300-400 words)
+- **No Papago (Or other translation software)**
+    - If I find out you used Papago *you will get a zero* ;)
     - Seriously.
 Don't do it.
-You will get a zero on the assignment.
+Just ask me for help instead! :)
 ---
 ## ***Remember to proofread your paper!***